seungyeon-k/DSQNet-public/README.md

 - `X` is either `primitive` or `object`.
 - `Y` is a folder name of your own dataset.
 > **Tips for playing with code:** You can create various objects by editing the json file in the folder `object_params`.
 You can also adjust the parameters of the dataset such as the number of the points of partially observed point cloud in the code `data_generation.py`.
+> **Warning:** The data generation does not work in server (i.e., without a connected display).
+If you want generate a dataset in server, try [Open3D headless rendering](http://www.open3d.org/docs/latest/tutorial/Advanced/headless_rendering.html).

 ### Pretrained model
 Pre-trained models should be stored in `pretrained/`.
 The pre-trained models are provided through the [Google drive link](https://drive.google.com/drive/folders/1PN7DF0iNL60iOuyA-QS2g7jMzXSOPD6a?usp=sharing).
 After set up, the `pretrained/` directory should be follows.